How to Apply

 Students interested in being considered for state aid as part of the RISE Act can learn more about the Alternative Application.

-Students who are planning to attend summer 2023 must also complete an OSFA summer financial aid application.
-The application will be available on our OSFA homepage.
+Students who are planning to attend summer 2027 must also complete an OSFA summer financial aid application.
+The application will be available on the OSFA homepage in April 2027.

-Students who are planning to attend summer 2024 must also complete an OSFA summer financial aid application.
-The application will be available on our OSFA homepage.
+Students who are planning to attend summer 2026 must also complete an OSFA summer financial aid application.
+The application will be available on the OSFA homepage in April 2026.

 Other FAFSA Application Information